astropy/photutils/docs/getting_started/install.rst

     xcode-select --install

-Follow the onscreen instructions to install the command-line tools required.
-Note that you do not need to install the full `XCode`_ distribution (assuming you are using MacOS X 10.9 or later).
+Note that you do not need to install the full `XCode`_ distribution.

 Installing the development version